What is food allergy?

 - Know what ingredients are in the foods at the restaurant where you plan to eat.
 When possible, obtain a menu from the restaurant ahead of time and review the menu items.

-- Let your server know from the beginning about your child's food allergy.
+- Let your server know from the beginning about your food allergy.
 He or she should know how each dish is prepared and what ingredients are used.
 Ask about preparation and ingredients before you order.
 If your server does not know this information or seems unsure of it, ask to speak to the manager or the chef.

 - Avoid buffet-style or family-style service, as there may be cross-contamination of foods from using the same utensils for different dishes.

 - Avoid fried foods, as the same oil may be used to fry several different foods.